-Besides various strap designs and colors, WHOOP also sells a bicep sleeve.
+In addition to various strap designs and colors, WHOOP also sells a bicep sleeve.
 That’s useful for exercises that make it difficult to wear something around your wrists, such as boxing or other forms of martial arts.
-Other examples include NFL players who might be prohibited from wearing a wrist-strap for safety reasons.
+Other examples include NFL players who might be prohibited from wearing a wrist strap for safety reasons.

 WHOOP doesn’t offer a chest strap, which I think would be a convenient wearing method for runners who are used to wearing heart rate monitors around their chest.

 In May 2019, WHOOP released version 3.0 of its strap.
 The new model features updated hardware and additional functionality via the app.
 Here are the highlights of the new release.

 - New band colors (arctic, carbide and onyx)